Qiantang River Bridge

-The Qiantang River Bridge (钱塘江大桥) is a road and railway bridge across the Qiantang River at Hangzhou in Zhejiang Province, China.
+The Qiantang River Bridge (钱塘江大桥) is a combined road and railway bridge across the Qiantang River at Hangzhou in Zhejiang Province, China.

 History

 The bridge was designed by Mao Yisheng and built by Dorman Long.
 Construction, which started on 8 August 1934 was completed on 29 September 1937.
-It is a two-tier truss bridge with 16 spans and is 1,072 metres long.
+This two-tier truss bridge comprises 16 spans and measures 1,072 metres long.

 On 17 November 1937, during the Battle of Shanghai, the Bridge Construction Office were ordered to make preparations to blow up the bridge to delay the advancing Imperial Japanese Army.